D8-X/d8x-futures-node-sdk/doc/d8x-perpetuals-sdk.md

 <a name="MarketData+positionRisk"></a>

 ### marketData.positionRisk(traderAddr, symbol) ⇒ <code>MarginAccount</code>
-<p>Information about the position open by a given trader in a given perpetual contract.</p>
+<p>Information about the positions open by a given trader in a given perpetual contract.</p>

 **Kind**: instance method of [<code>MarketData</code>](#MarketData)